Graph Anomaly Detection in Time Series: A Survey: Challenges and Future Directions

-Another example is a hybrid SSL-based method, e.g., a combination of the predictive SSL-based and contrastive SSL-based modules to achieve better generalization of the learned representations.
-Moreover, this combined approach can be adapted to different types of anomalies; e.g., the contrastive SSL-based module learns to detect sudden spikes in the time series, while the predictive SSL-based module can be trained to detect future abnormal trends or other patterns unseen in the training data.
-Overall, the hybrid SSL-based approach can benefit from multiple pretext tasks of the different SSL modules, yet it is important to design an effective joint learning framework to balance each component in the model \cite{liu2022graph}.
+Another example is a hybrid SSL method, e.g., combining the predictive SSL and contrastive SSL modules to achieve better generalization of the learned representations.
+Moreover, this combined approach can be adapted to different anomaly types; e.g., the contrastive SSL module learns to detect sudden spikes in the time series, while the predictive SSL module can be trained to detect future abnormal trends unseen in the training data.
+Overall, the hybrid SSL approach can benefit from multiple pretext tasks of the different SSL modules, yet it is important to design an effective joint learning framework to balance each component in the model \cite{liu2022graph}.
 Given its great potential, hybrid methods would be interesting for further G-TSAD studies.

+\textbf{Datasets and Evaluation Metrics.} As emphasized in Section \ref{sec:datasets}, acknowledging the limitations of current benchmark TSAD datasets is crucial for advancing the field.
+It is important to invest efforts in curating high-quality benchmark datasets that reflect real-world scenarios and challenges.
+Moreover, as discussed in Section \ref{sec:evaluation_metric}, the existing challenges with evaluation protocols and metrics underscore the need for a comprehensive evaluation approach.
+It is essential to employ a combination of evaluation metrics to thoroughly assess model performance for an accurate and fair comparison between methods while improving reproducibility.

+\textbf{Limitations of Graph-based Methods to Real-world Scenarios.} As discussed earlier, most existing methods assume that only normal samples are available during training.
+Graphs, while effective in capturing the underlying normal patterns of data, face difficulties in scenarios where this assumption does not hold.
+For instance, in open-set scenarios where only a limited amount of labeled anomalous data is available during training \cite{ding2022catching}, graph-based methods may struggle in learning the data patterns due to insufficient abnormal samples.
+Recent open-set studies \cite{lai2023open} have shown that their non-graph-based method can outperform graph-based methods \cite{zhao2020multivariate}, which assumes that the training data should contain only normal samples.

+In contaminated datasets, where anomalies sneak into the normal training data and both the labels and positions of these anomalies are unknown \cite{jiang2022softpatch}, conventional graph-based methods can become ineffective.
+Recent studies dealing with contaminated data \cite{ho2023multivariate} have compared their method with state-of-the-art graph-based methods \cite{deng2021graph}. \cite{ho2023multivariate} showed that naively applying graph-based methods to contaminated data leads to inaccurate results, as these methods typically assume that the training data contains only normal samples and is free from noise or anomalies.
+In \cite{ho2023multivariate}, the challenge of data contamination is addressed by incorporating a decontamination phase before the graph learning process.